Wilfred/wilfred.github.com/_posts/2013-05-09-multi-paradigm-elisp.markdown

 ---
 layout: post
-title: "Multi Paradigm Programming With Elisp"
+title: "Adventures in Multi Paradigm Programming"
 ---

-Alternative title: Adventures in Multi Paradigm Programming

 It's remarkable just how many types of programming are possible with Emacs lisp.
 In fact, it's hard to find a style of programming that